samueladesoga/samblog/content/posts/usable-useful-valuable.md

 ##### Usable

-For a product, Usability is ability to "physically" use that product and there is a closely associated measure for Usability know as "Ease of Use".
+For a product, A usable is product is one that is fit for use and there is a closely associated measure for Usability know as "Ease of Use".

-A mobile browser can be said to be "Usable" because a user can close a mobile window by the use of a "swipe" gesture; if the feature to close a window wasn't implemented, then a user will be stuck on the current window and as a result, that could be a defect in the product.
+On a mobile phone, a browser can referred to be "Usable" because a user can minimise a browser using a gestures such as the swipe.
+If the browser is missing such a feature, then this could referred as a defect and in effect the browser is not usable.

-In the scrum guide, there are multiple mentions of a Usable Increment as an outcome of a Sprint which imply that the "Definition of Done" must include conditions to ensure a Usable Increment.
+In the scrum guide, there are multiple mentions of a Usable Increment as an outcome of a Sprint which implies that the "Definition of Done" must include conditions to ensure a Usable Increment is created for each Sprint.

 ##### Useful

 Usefulness means to "find a use" for a feature or product.
-Referring to the example above for a mobile phone, closing or minimising a window allows a user to switch between multiple windows on their phone.
+Referring to the example above for a mobile phone, minimising a window is the "Usability" allows a user to switch between multiple windows on their phone.

+The usability part is "ability to minimise a browser" and this is useful for "switching between different browsers".

 I cannot imagine how a product can be Useful without being Usable, hence the reason I belive that for a product to be Useful, it must be usable.

 ##### Valuable

-A useful product can be Valuable when its purposed users validates the value that it provides.There many facets to defining Value but for the purpose of the article, I would like to focus more on Value from the point of View of a Customer.
-Using the example about, the Value in the ability to switch between multiple windows could be that it helps to increase efficiency and saves users' time.
+There many facets to defining Value but for the purpose of the article, I would like to focus more on Value from the point of View of a Customer.
+In the mobile browser example, the Value be that the ability to switch between multiple browser windows helps to increase efficiency and saves users' time.

 Lets consider another example: